Best Fishing in Oregon

 Sturgeon: Angling can be fair from Portland up to the gorge below Bonneville Dam.
 Rules regarding retention can vary year to year, so check for current regulations before fishing.

 Bass: Smallmouth will be schooled up and probably in deeper water with structure that breaks the current.
 Soft plastic grubs and worms worked slowly can be effective when you find holding fish.

 Rockfish: Fishing can be good this time of year off-shore and from jetties, but you’ll have to catch a nice window between storms.

-Crabs: Though not as consistent as October, November crabbing can be among the season's best.
+Crabs: Though not as consistent as October, November crabbing can be among the season’s best.
 Periods of dry weather are best, not only for crabs (who like saltier water that comes with lower river flows) but for the comfort of crabbers.
-The Columbia River estuary and Netarts Bay can be good bets even if smaller coastal rivers pumping freshwater into most bays.
+The Columbia River estuary and Netarts Bay can be good bets even if smaller coastal rivers are pumping freshwater into most bays.
 Ocean crabbing is closed from boats.
-Clamming: Bay and beach (razor) clamming can be good.
-You might have to dig by lantern light: Minus tide series in the fall often come after sunset.

-For more information, try the following main pages or use the search bar below:
+For more information, try the following main pages: